snackabra/docs/_sources/classes/ChannelSocket.md.txt

 Returns a unique identifier for external use, that will be unique for any class or object that uses SB384 as it's root.

-This is deterministic, used to identify users, channels, etc.
+This is deterministic.
+Important use case is to translate a user id into a channel id (eg the channel that any user id is inherently the owner of).

 The hash is base64 encoding of the SHA-384 hash of the public key, taking the 'x' and 'y' fields.
 Note that it is slightly restricted, it only